 Since 2004 he has also worked on third sector, FE and HE projects in Scotland.
 In 2008 he set up the Plean Community Development Trust in Stirling’s Eastern Villages.
 In 2011 and 2012 he helped with funding for Start Up Stirling to develop Stirling’s Food Bank.
 In 2015 and 2016 he delivered a series of 11 EU Funding Masterclass across Scotland, attended by 500 representatives from Scotland’s social enterprises and community organisations.

-Regular summaries, authoritative research and analysis delivered to your inbox.
+Our newsletter brings you regular summaries, authoritative research and analysis delivered straight to your inbox.